Book Online | Call (+44) 1637 879571

 Our qualified coaches are of course on hand to provide you with any guiding, tips, hints or advice you might need in the water, but many of you will no doubt just want to paddle out and charge, and save any coaching til the video analysis back at camp.

-Intermediate and Foundation level Instruction
+Intermediate level Instruction

 Make no mistake though, South Sumatra is a place to take your riding to the next level.
 Maybe you want to perfect your rail control in long, running barrels, or nail your timing and speed line to the lip to boost higher and further, or maybe you’re wanting to get more consistent on landing moves.
 Perhaps you just want the moral support of a crew in paddling out when it’s 4, 6 or even 8ft and absolutely booming?